-- Malware and phishing using COVID-19 as a pretext is likely to escalate.
+- 1. Malware and phishing using COVID-19 as a pretext is likely to escalate.
 We have also seen sophisticated instances of watering hole attacks using COVID-19 maps to drop exploits and malware.
 This report describes several specific examples like this, and the trend is likely to persist and escalate in different forms. - 2.
 There will be an uptick of general misinformation campaigns distorting COVID-19-related facts to further diverse political agendas.
 Fact checking is essential. - 3.
 Positively, several ransomware crews have committed to avoiding medical and research facilities from their target lists.
 This is a welcomed reprieve but can't be relied upon to have any substantial impact.
 'Traditional' threats like ransomware persist. - 4.
 In the meantime, we have seen targeted attacks against medical organizations involved in researching, treating or otherwise responding to COVID-19, especially in the western world, apparently to undermine the response to the pandemic.
-We anticipate that this will continue as various state and hacktivist groups escalate their efforts. - 5.
-The COVID-19 crisis is a global one.
-However, geopolitical tensions that predate the pandemic will likely be increased.
-We expect to see new waves of state-sponsored cyber disruption as the pandemic spreads, which may have an immediate effect on handling the pandemic. - 6.
-As more people work from home using poorly designed and implemented remote access solutions, we anticipate that attacks against remote access technologies, VPN gateways and poorly secured home and shared Wi-Fi access points will increase and contribute to serious compromises occurring.
+We anticipate that this will continue as various state and hacktivist groups escalate their efforts - 5.
+We assess that the impact of the pandemic in Iran will serve to inflame anti-US sentiment and that attacks to subvert COVID-19 response efforts, cause suffering and even death will be viewed as a proportional response within Iran's conflict with the US, who is viewed as inflaming the situation via unreasonable sanctions.
+Among other hacker groups targeting the pharmaceutical industry, state-backed Chinese operators seem the most active and dangerous for the sector.
+Considering this, we anticipate that statesupported attacks will continue as the pandemic spreads.

-- 7. The visibility of SIEM and security operations teams will become impaired as endpoints connect via the VPN or directly to the Internet.
-The implication is that they are not subject to the same level of monitoring as when connected to the corporate LAN, thereby reducing the overall level of security a corporate can rely on.
-We also anticipate that CIRT and other Incident Response capabilities will be impeded, contributing to greater response delays and dwell times by attackers, or even a failure for attacks to be detected altogether. - During this time, more and more computing activity will move to cloud, forcing security programs to consider local and cloud infrastructures in their strategies. - 9.
+- 6. As more people work from home using poorly designed and implemented remote access solutions, we anticipate that attacks against remote access technologies, VPN gateways and poorly secured home and shared Wi-Fi access points will increase and contribute to serious compromises occurring. - 7.
+The visibility of SIEM and security operations teams will become impaired as endpoints connect via the VPN or directly to the Internet and are therefore not subject to the same level of monitoring as when connected to the corporate LAN, thereby reducing the overall level of security a corporate can rely on.
+We also anticipate that CIRT and other Incident Response capabilities will be impeded, contributing to greater response delays and dwell times by attackers, or even a failure for attacks to be detected altogether. - During this time, more and more computing activity 8. will move to cloud, forcing security programs to consider local and cloud infrastructures in their strategies. - 9.
 Most businesses are accelerating their move to online commerce, if they have not done so already, especially in the retail sector.
 In the mad dash to go online, we expect there to be an accumulation of security debt as security is sacrificed in favor of speed-to-market. - 10.
 As more and more people work from home, we anticipate that corporate and crucial shared Internet infrastructure will be put under enormous strain.
 Performance will likely degrade, and even fail in some instances.
-For most organizations, the IT function and business continuity plan has become significantly more strategic.
+For most organizations, the IT function and BCP has become significantly more strategic.